Information for Primary Teacher Training Applicants

 You will also need to upload copies of the following to your Applicant Portal using the link sent to you:

 - GCSE English Language certificate (or equivalent qualification)

 WHAT SHOULD I EXPECT ON THE DAY?

-The entire interview process lasts about three hours.
+The entire interview process lasts about an hour.
 It will consist of the following tasks: